Uniformity of the uncovered set of random walk and cutoff for lamplighter chains: Examples

-\subsection{Random Regular Graphs}
+\subsection{Random regular graphs}

-Suppose that $d \geq 3$ and let $\CG_{n,d}$ denote the set of $d$-regular graphs on $n$ vertices.
-It is by now well-known \cite{BS89} that, whp as $n \to \infty$, an element chosen uniformly from $\CG_{n,d}$ is an expander.
-Consequently, whp, a sequence $(G_n)$ where each $G_n$ is chosen independently and uniformly from $\CG_{n,d}$, $d \geq 3$, almost surely satisfies the hypotheses of our theorems.
+Suppose that $d \geq3$ and let $\CG_{n,d}$ denote the set of $d$-regular graphs on $n$ vertices.
+It is well known \cite{BS89} that, whp as \mbox{$n \to\infty$}, an element chosen uniformly from $\CG_{n,d}$ is an expander.
+Consequently, whp, a sequence $(G_n)$ where each $G_n$ is chosen independently and uniformly from~$\CG_{n,d}$, $d \geq3$, almost surely satisfies the hypotheses of our theorems.